padurean/padurean.github.io/_src/_posts/_rendered/2020-07-28-interface-implementations-with-injectable-definitions-in-go.md

 <div class="side-note">
 <p>Since Go uses <a href="https://en.wikipedia.org/wiki/Structural_type_system">structural typing</a>
-on methods to determine compatibility of a type with an interface, one could define one's own interface with only the subset of methods that are used from a (3rd party) library and the <code>struct</code> exposed by the library will automatically be implementing it.
+on methods to determine compatibility of a type with an interface, one could define one's own interface with only the subset of methods that are used from a (third-party) library and the <code>struct</code> exposed by the library would automatically be implementing it.
 </p>
 <p>
 In the example below this case is not presented, but it would basically mean that the